-Albeit one of the most broadly studied problems in the domain of geometry processing, correspondence is far from being solved, es-
+Albeit one of the most broadly studied problems in the domain of geometry processing, correspondence is far from being solved, especially in some challenging settings.

-© 2016 The Author(s) Computer Graphics Forum © 2016 The Eurographics Association and John Wiley & Sons Ltd. Published by John Wiley & Sons Ltd. pecially in some challenging settings.
 We refer the reader to recent survey papers [vKZHCO11, BCBB15] for an up-to-date review of existing methods.